jdp-code/Trim2Circle/README.md

 ## Usage

-1. Select the output format (PDF or ZIP).
+1. Select the output format (PDF, PNG, or ZIP).
-2. If PDF is selected, specify the diameter (in mm) and the paper size.
+2. If PDF or PNG is selected, specify the diameter (in mm) and the paper size.
+3. Optionally, specify the margin and spacing (in mm).
+4. Optionally, add a black border and specify the border thickness (in mm).
-3. Upload the images you want to process.
+5. Upload the images you want to process.
-4. Click the "Process" button to generate the output file.
+6. Click the "Process" button to generate the output file.

 ## Example Output PDF
 ![image](https://github.com/user-attachments/assets/76447906-c8c0-443b-a392-6238ead95970)

 ![image](https://github.com/user-attachments/assets/2f7c7840-0b33-4b70-bdcd-8fbce054c381)

+## Deploy with Portainer

+To deploy Trim2Circle as a stack using Portainer, follow these steps:

+1. Open Portainer and navigate to the "Stacks" section.
+2. Click on "Add stack".
+3. Name your stack (e.g., `Trim2Circle`).
+4. In the "Web editor" section, paste the following content:

+    ```yaml
+    services:
+  web:
+    image: jdpcode/trim2circle
+    #Only needed if building the image yourself
+    #build: .
+    ports:
+      - "5000:5000"
+    #Only needed if building the image yourself
+    #volumes:
+    #- .:/app
+    #environment:
+    #  FLASK_ENV: production
+    ```

+5. Replace `/path/to/local/data` with the path to the directory on your host where you want to store the application data.
+6. Click "Deploy the stack".

+7. Open your web browser and go to `http://<your-portainer-host>:5000`.

 ## Dependencies

 - Flask
 - Pillow
 - reportlab
+- pdf2image

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.